-ADVANCED PROJECT II.
-An independent research project will be conducted to answer a scientific question, to design an experimental instrument, or to explore a pedagogical question which will include data collection, analysis, interpretation, and hypothesis testing.
-Results will be presented through a written report and a presentation that is consistent with professional standards.
-Prerequisite: Physics 451.
+ADVANCED LABORATORY.
+An independent research project will be conducted to answer a scientific question, to design an experimental instrument, or to explore a pedagogical question, which will include data collection, analysis, interpretation, and hypothesis testing.
+Results will be presented through a written report and a presentation.
+Offered: 351 in the fall semester; 352 in the spring semester.